awsdocs/aws-java-developer-guide-v2/doc_source/setup-project-maven.md

 ## Create a Maven project<a name="create-maven-project"></a>

-To create a Maven project from the command line, open a terminal or command prompt window, enter or paste the following command, and then press Enter or Return\.
+To create a Maven project from the command line, run the following command from a terminal or command prompt window````\.

 ```
 mvn -B archetype:generate \